- Any Warpgate owned by your faction.

 Placing a Spawn Beacon itself also has a considerable cooldown, but organized squads can play around that limitation, by promoting different squad members to squad leaders, so they can place their own Spawn Beacon.

 This chat command:

 Is often used to accelerate this process.
-Entering it will prompt the current squad leader if they wants to pass leadership to you.
-Players of organized outfit squads will often have this command stored in their Ctrl + C copy buffer, and then quickly paste it in chat when they need to drop a beacon.
+Entering it will prompt the current squad leader if they wants to pass squad leadership to you.
+Players of organized outfit squads will often have a special keybind for this command, which you can set in the usual keybinding settings.